sonic-net/DASH/documentation/general/design/sdn-packet-flow-transforms.md

 ## Packet flow - selecting packet direction

 On receiving a packet from the wire, the SDN appliance will determine the **packet direction**, **matching ENI**, and **packet processing strategy** based on *Encap Transformation and Rules Evaluation*.
 See also [2 Packet Flows](dash-sonic-hld.md#2-packet-flows) in the *SONiC-DASH integration high level design* document.

 - **Packet direction**.
 It is evaluated based on the most-outer **VNI** lookup (implementation dependent) from the left-side (see figure below, a DASH optimized VM sending Outbound packets) behind the Appliance.
 If there is no match, the direction is Inbound.

 - **ENI selection**.
 Outbound uses source-MAC, Inbound uses destination-MAC
 - **SLB decap** if packet was encapped by SLB.
 - **Decap VNET** GRE key

 The following figure shows the preliminary steps to determine the packet direction prior to selecting a fast or slow path.

 ![eni-match-flow-direction](./images/sdn/eni-match-flow-direction.svg)

+The Elastic Network Interface (ENI), is an independent entity that has a collection of routing policies.
+ENI has specified identification criteria, which are also used to identify **packet direction**.
+The current version only supports **mac-address** as ENI identification criteria.

+Once a packet arrives on **Inbound** to the target (DPU), it must be forwarded to the correct ENI policy processing pipeline.
+This ENI selection is done based on the **inner destination MAC** of the packet, which is matched against the MAC of the ENI.

 ## Packet flow - selecting packet path